 Hopefully you have read part one of “Beauty – Your Appearance and Moving Beyond” and are looking forward to reading the second half.
-I tried to keep it short, but it wouldn’t have done Maxine justice and there was no need for a part three.
+I tried to keep it short but there was so much to say.
 So bear with me and enjoy!

 Use Non-toxic Body-care Products

 In our quest for beauty and the fountain of youth, I’m sure we all have our favorite miracle-in-a-jar that we slather onto our skin ever so religiously each day.
 Please know that any substance you put onto your skin is directly absorbed into the bloodstream.
 Take a look at what’s in your lotions and potions.
 Any products that contain parabens, sodium laurel sulphate, or anything you don’t recognize should be avoided.

 Did you know that the term “fragrance” can mean a cocktail of up to 3,000 different ingredients?
 Most of these toxic substances have not been tested for safety and may trigger allergic reactions (itchy skin, watery eyes, hives), migraines, and asthmatic symptoms.
 Stick to natural, non-toxic ingredients, for you may be soaking up potential toxins without filtration of any kind.

 For more information and a list on these harmful ingredients to avoid, you can go to the David Suzuki Foundation by clicking here (the dirty dozen of cosmetic chemicals).
 You can also click here for a printable wallet-sized list of these chemicals to take with you when shopping for body care products.
 If you’re interested in the “dirty dozen” of pesticides in food, click here.

 I’m sure you’ll agree that a simple smile on your face can make you look more attractive instantaneously, especially if you’re flashing those pearly whites!